panva/node-oidc-provider/docs/configuration.md

-**OAuth 2.0 Native Apps Best Current Practice** Changes `redirect_uris` validations for clients with application_type `native` to those defined in [OAuth 2.0 for Native Apps][feature-oauth-native-apps].
+**OAuth 2.0 Native Apps Best Current Practice** Changes `redirect_uris` validations for clients with application_type `native` to those defined in [OAuth 2.0 for Native Apps][oauth-native-apps].
 If pkce is not enabled it will be enabled automatically so that AppAuth SDKs work out of the box. (🤞)
 ```js
 const configuration = { features: { oauthNativeApps: Boolean[true] } };